-The British Rowing RowSafe 2022 guidelines have been used as the basis for this plan.
+The British Rowing RowSafe guidelines have been used as the basis for this plan.

-The local rules governing the race are sent to each competing club in documents headed "Instructions for Crews and Coaches", together with a copy of the draw, maps of the whole course, the start and finish areas and directions as to how to access the event venue (including details of parking etc.).
+The local rules governing the racing are made available to each competing club in documents headed "Instructions for Crews and Coaches", together with a copy of the start order, maps of the whole course, the start and finish areas and directions as to how to access the event venue (including details of parking etc.).